MareDz/mystoredemo/README.md

 # General

 - Configuration for CI and for Local are located in [essential.config.ts](https://github.com/MareDz/mystoredemo/blob/main/essential.config.ts) file
-- If you want to see the test execution in your local browser just change 'headless' argument to 'false'
+- To see the test execution in your local browser just change 'headless' argument to 'false'

 - All tests for execution are located at [tests/SmokeTests](https://github.com/MareDz/mystoredemo/tree/main/tests/SmokeTests)